matatk/agrip/audioquake/manuals/user-manual-part01.md

 So, *AudioQuake* is…

-### More than just an “accessible game”
+### More than just an "accessible game"

-*AudioQuake* is based on earlier software from AGRIP called “*AccessibleQuake*”.
+*AudioQuake* is based on earlier software from AGRIP called "*AccessibleQuake*".
 The previous game's ethos was to prove that accessibility barriers can be lowered and it allowed blind gamers to play singleplayer *Quake* (or offline multiplayer with computer-generated opponents). *AudioQuake*'s philosophy is to take this idea to its logical extreme and allow blind and vision-impaired players not only access to *Quake*, but *equal* access to both the game *and* the community of Internet play and level design and creation of new modified games that surrounds it. *AudioQuake* provides this via the following three main features:

-* Support for Internet multiplayer games in a variety of game modes such as co-operative, deathmatch, team deathmatch and capture the flag (provided via our use of the *ZQuake* “*QuakeWorld*” game engine).
+* Support for Internet multiplayer games in a variety of game modes such as co-operative, deathmatch, team deathmatch and capture the flag (provided via our use of the *ZQuake* "*QuakeWorld*" game engine).
 The traditional singleplayer gametypes are, of course, supported.

-* “Implicit Accessibility”—The use of modern 3D audio and special effects technology to make the game inherently more accessible.
+* "Implicit Accessibility"—The use of modern 3D audio and special effects technology to make the game inherently more accessible.
 This, in turn, means that the difference between the software that the sighted and blind use is dramatically minimised.
 For all intents and purposes, you'll be playing *the same* game.

 * Accessible level-editing tools.
-These will allow you to create your own levels (“maps”) for the game; something that sighted gamers have been able to do for some time.
+These will allow you to create your own levels ("maps") for the game; something that sighted gamers have been able to do for some time.
 Coupling this with the fact that you can create your own code modifications easily, *AudioQuake* could be used as a platform for making your own games\!

 **Note:** Please remember that at the current stage of development only the first of these three features have been fully implemented.
 We await community feedback on how we're doing so far and will continue to develop *AudioQuake* over time to bring you these benefits.